How to Change a Flat Tire Step by Step

 What You’ll Need

-• Spare tire (make sure it's inflated)
+• Spare tire (ensure it is inflated)

 • Car jack